FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/python_sdk/api.md

 ## Contract History Query

-- **client/contratnote.py：** Use the ini configuration file format to save the latest and historical addresses of the contract for loading (as can be used in the console command.(Contract name last)Refers to the address of the latest deployment of a contract)
+- **client/contratnote.py：** Use the ini configuration file format to save the latest and historical addresses of the contract for loading (as can be used in the console command(Contract name last)Refers to the address of the latest deployment of a contract)

 ## Log Module

-- **client/clientlogger.py：** Logger definition, which currently includes client logs and statistics logs.
+- **client/clientlogger.py：** Logger definition, which currently includes client logs and statistics logs
 - **client/stattool.py** A simple tool class for collecting statistics and printing logs